Is there a deadline for 2020 race transfer to 2021, 2022 or 2023?

 Will there be aid stations on the bike course?

 If it’s a mini (aka super sprint), sprint or Olympic distance event, there will not be any water bottle hand-off locations.
-If it’s a half distance event typically we’ll have one water bottle hand-off location every 15 miles.
+Only at the American Triple-T and Toughman Ohio events typically we’ll have one water bottle hand-off location every 15 miles.